indie-mirror/indienet-docs/content/spikes/security.md

 2. Explore the WebCrypto API-based OpenCrypto library.
 Is it fit for purpose?

 ### Spike tasks

+Please keep the Web interface as simple as possible.
+Plain HTML.

+Please also keep the server (Node) as simple as possible.
+Plain [Express](https://expressjs.com).

 1. **Create a public key and an *unextractable* private key**